PelionIoT/mbed-cloud-sdk-dotnet/ConsoleExamples/README.md

 ---Press any other key to exit---
 ```

-Enter the number of example you which to run or press any key to exit.
+Enter the number of the example you wish to run or press any key to exit.